sdesabbata/granolarr/docs/lectures/bookdown/313_L_DataTransformations.md

 ::: {.col style="width: 80%;" data-latex="{0.5\textwidth}"}

-*Inverse hyperbolic sine* can be applied to partially unskew the distribution
+*Inverse hyperbolic sine* can still be applied.
+Here it partially unskews the distribution

 ```r